rickbergfalk/postgrator/readme.md

 You might want to choose the JS file approach, in order to make use (secret) environment variables such as the above.

-To run your sql migrations with Postgrator, write a Node.js script or integrate postgrator with your application in some way:
+To run your sql migrations with Postgrator, write a Node.js script or integrate postgrator with your application.

+When first run against your database, Postgrator will create the table specified by config.schemaTable.
+Postgrator relies on this table to track what version the database is at.

+Postgrator automatically determines whether it needs to go "up" or "down", and will update the schemaTable accordingly.
+If the database is already at the version specified to migrate to, Postgrator does nothing.
+After running migrations, postgrator will close its connection created.

 ```js
 const Postgrator = require('postgrator');